iron-io/docs/mq/reference/push_queues/index.md

 "error_queue": "MY_EXAMPLE_ERROR_QUEUE"}
 ```

-If an push queue is set with the `error_queue` parameter, then after the set number of `retries`, a message will be put in the named error queue and viewable via hud.
+If a push queue is set with the `error_queue` parameter, then after the set number of `retries`, a message will be put in the named error queue and viewable via hud.
 By default the error queue will be a pull queue.

 <div>
 <img src="http://i.imgur.com/PVyiVWG.png" alt="appearence of first error message on a iron error queue" class="img-med">